Conditions of Carriage

-Passengers must arrive at Carrier’s check-in location and boarding area sufficiently in advance of flight departure to permit completion of any government formalities and departure procedures and in any event no later than the time that may be indicated by Carrier.
-If the passenger fails to arrive in time at Carrier’s check-in location or boarding area or appears improperly documented and not ready to travel, Carrier may cancel the space reserved for the passenger and will not delay the flight.
-Carrier is not liable to the passenger for loss or expense due to the passenger’s failure to comply with these requirements.
+Passengers must arrive at Carrier’s check-in location and boarding area at least 30 minutes in advance of flight departure to permit completion of any government formalities and departure procedures and in any event no later than the time that may be indicated by Carrier.
+If passenger fails to arrive in time at Carrier’s check-in location or boarding area or appears improperly documented and not ready to travel, Carrier may cancel the space reserved for passenger and will not delay the flight.
+Carrier is not liable to passenger for loss or expense due to passenger ’s failure to comply with these requirements.

 Carrier may refuse carriage of any passenger or passenger’s baggage for reasons of safety or if, in the exercise of its reasonable discretion, Carrier determines that:

 - Such action is necessary in order to comply with any applicable laws, regulations, or orders of any state or country to be flown from, into or over;

 - Carriage of passenger or his/her baggage may endanger or affect the safety, health, or materially affect the comfort of other passengers or crew;

 - Passenger’s mental or physical state, including impairment from alcohol or drugs, presents a hazard or risk to himself/herself, other passengers, crew or property;